 A Healthy Smile, A Healthy Body

-Dr. Gravino believes that the health of your teeth and gums directly affects your overall health.
+Dr. Gravino believes that the health of your teeth and gums has a direct affect on your overall health.
 Studies continue to prove that gum disease, such as gingivitis and periodontitis, are linked to the cause of other diseases in the body, and we are here to help you break that link.

-Dr. Gravino and our expert hygienists support you through treatment and education in order to stop existing disease and then create a plan to prevent it from returning.
+Dr. Gravino, and our expert hygienists will provide support and education to stop existing disease, and then create a plan to prevent it from returning.

-Many of our new patients come to us seeking relief from symptoms of occlusal disease that has been left unchecked because of mis-diagnosis by the average dentist They usually say things like:
+Many patients come to us seeking relief from severe symptoms of occlusal disease due to mis-diagnosis by the average dentist They usually say things like:

-- "I had all the work done but I'm still in pain," or "I go to the dentist three times a year and I still have bleeding gums and recession," or "Something just doesn't feel right."
+- "I had all the recommended work done, but I'm still in pain," or "I go to the dentist three times a year and I still have bleeding gums and recession," or "Something just doesn't feel right."